 On August 10, 2015, an Oklahoma state judge found that the restriction violated the Oklahoma state constitution.
 The State filed an appeal with the Oklahoma Supreme Court on September 23.
 On February 23, the Oklahoma Supreme Court ruled against the plaintiffs on the two claims the law had been challenged on, but remanded the case back to the district court for a determination of the law’s validity under other constitutional provisions.
 The State will continue to be barred from enforcing the law while the case proceeds.

 Back at the trial court, following a hearing, the district court ruled that the law was unconstitutional on October 6, 2017.
-The State then filed an appeal with the Oklahoma Supreme Court.
-On June 5, 2018, the Oklahoma Supreme Court issued an order staying the case until there is a final outcome in a different lawsuit, a challenge to an Arkansas medication abortion restriction that was filed in federal court.
+The State then filed an appeal with the Oklahoma Supreme Court, which affirmed the trial court’s ruling on April 30, 2019.